GT-ARC/opaca-core/doc/implementation.md

 A multi-agent system in the OPACA approach consists of two types of components: **Runtime Platforms (RP)** and **Agent Containers (AC)**.

-The following figure illustrates how the RP and AC can be deployed and connected with each others.
+The following figure (from the above paper) illustrates how the RP and AC can be deployed and connected with each others.
 The runtime platform can run natively on a computer, in Docker or in Kubernetes.
 Agent containers typically run in Kubernetes or a (remote) Docker engine, but may also be deployed natively and bundled with a Runtime platform for resource-limited devices (work in progress).
 Multiple RPs (and their containers) can be connected to each other.
 Very limited devices such as microcontroller sensor nodes may be connected via the REST API.

 ![Runtime Platform and Agent Container Deployment and Interactions](img/cloud-premise.png)

-Please refer to the documentation on the different [environments](environments.md) the Runtime Platform and Agent Containers can run in.
+Please also refer to the documentation on the different [environments](environments.md) the Runtime Platform and Agent Containers can run in.

 ## Runtime Platform